 CONSTRUCTION UPDATE (As of March 12, 2021)

 In early February, construction crews began laying the pre-cast concrete structures that will form the Pearl Street parking garage.
 Work is moving along quickly!
-The construction of the exterior structure of the garage is now nearing completion, and the garage is expected to be open to the public by July 2021.
+The construction of the physical structure of the parking garage is nearing its completion, with utility work and finish to follow.
+The garage is expected to be open to the public by July 2021.

 August 2020 - City and Project Partners Break Ground on Biddeford’s First Parking Garage